When looking for CBD, you’ve probably noticed there are different cannabinoid spectrum options to choose from.

 While these three types of products may sound similar, they’re actually worlds apart from each other.

-So, what does each spectrum tell you about your CBD oil and how are these products different?
+So, what does each spectrum tell you about your CBD oil products and how are they different?

 In this article, we’re going to explain this important difference and discuss the pros and cons of each CBD format.